-- The LIFE programme is the EU's funding instrument for the environment and climate action. - The objective of LIFE is to contribute to EU environmental and climate policy and legislation by co-financing projects with European added value. - LIFE began in 1992 and to date there have been five phases of the programme. - LIFE has co-financed some 4600 projects, with a total contribution of approximately 6.5 billion Euros to the protection of the environment. - EU LIFE Integrated Projects support authorities in EU Member States to implement regional/national plans such as the River Basin Management 10 Plan.
+- The LIFE programme is the EU's funding instrument for the environment and climate action. - LIFE began in 1992 and to date there have been five phases of the programme. - LIFE has co-financed some 4600 projects, with a total contribution of approximately 6.5 billion Euros to the protection of the environment. - EU LIFE Integrated Projects are different from traditional LIFE Projects in a number of ways: - The support authorities in EU Member States to implement regional/national plans such as the River Basin Management Plan. - The tend to be larger scale and run for longer periods of time - There is a strong emphasis on influencing policy and on leveraging complimentary funding.